alfieqashwa/qozycue/tickets.md

 ✅ Avoid user to delete PoolTable when it has been used ✅ Reconfig All Tabs on Page Settings
-✅ (Style): Setting Icon below Avatar should be colorized when user on the Settings Page ❌ (Style): Print Order Button sohuld be on the edge of right ❌ Implement Update Customer Info on Reset Card
+✅ (Style): Setting Icon below Avatar should be colorized when user on the Settings Page ❌ Implement Update Customer Info on Reset Card
 ❌ Implement Update Customer Info on Cafe-Only Card
 ❌ Hide Radio Button Rate (Minute & Hourly)